fabilab/iplotx/README.md

 See [gallery](https://iplotx.readthedocs.io/en/latest/gallery/index.html).

 ## Features
-- Plot networks from multiple libraries including networkx and igraph, using matplotlib as a backend. ✅
+- Plot networks from multiple libraries including networkx, igraph and graph-tool, using Matplotlib. ✅
 - Plot trees from multiple libraries such as cogent3, ETE4, skbio, biopython, and dendropy. ✅
 - Flexible yet easy styling, including an internal library of styles ✅
 - Interactive plotting, e.g. zooming and panning after the plot is created. ✅
-- Store the plot to disk thanks to the many matplotlib backends (SVG, PNG, PDF, etc.). ✅
+- Store the plot to disk in many formats (SVG, PNG, PDF, GIF, etc.). ✅
 - 3D network visualisation with depth shading. ✅
 - Efficient plotting of large graphs (up to ~1 million nodes on a laptop). ✅
 - Edit plotting elements after the plot is created, e.g. changing node colors, labels, etc. ✅